rhq-project/samples/rest-api/bash/README.md

+Example scripts for usage on the shell.

-getStatus.sh -- simple example that uses curl to retrieve the current server status
+* getStatus.sh -- simple example that uses curl to retrieve the current server status